What is an industrial water chiller?

 Nueva llamada a la acción

-Industrial water chiller: a definition
+Industrial water chiller: A definition

 An industrial water chiller is a type of water cooling equipment that removes heat from a source while guaranteeing constant temperatures, pressures and currents through a refrigeration system.